 Lastly, I’d like to thank writer friends who have supported me along the way, especially those who read my first book (which is NOT shelved, just resting), including Timothy Brown, Kendra Carmichael, Jaci Dahlvang, Elizabeth Ann, and Sara Codair.
 That I continued to believe that writing novels was a thing I could do is largely due to their early support and I am lucky to know each of them.

 On that note, I know I’ve said this before, but if I have any advice to share with querying authors out of all I’ve learned in the past year, it’s this: WRITE ANOTHER BOOK.
 I queried my first book for just over a year to 153 agents before I finally set it aside to query the new one instead.
 I queried the new one for two weeks (yes, that’s two weeks) to just six agents before receiving an offer of representation.
 You never know what’s going to stick.
 In my case, it was trans gays and ghosts.
 Who knew?
 So if you’re querying, make the wait time work for you by stepping away from QueryTracker and writing another book.
 That book could be the one.

 If you’ve made it to the end of this post, THANK YOU FOR YOUR PATIENCE.
-Victoria and I will work hard for the chance to introduce you to Charlie and the rest of the IMPOSSIBLE GODS teens!
+Victoria and I will work hard for the chance to introduce you to my trans gays and ghosts!
 I hope you’ll learn to like them.
 They already love you.